 Since this plant looks like a miniature of the banana tree, it is called Vazhachedi in Malayalam.

 Its botanical name is Canna indica.
-There are many cultivars or hybrids developed from it.
-I think this one is a cultivar as its flowers are bigger than usual.
+There are many cultivars and hybrids developed from it.
+The photos in this post are taken from Kerala, and it is probably a cultivar as its flowers are bigger than usual.

 Plant Type: Perennial flowering plant

 Looking very much like a banana tree or heliconia, the Indian Shot is on average 1 to 2 meters tall.
 Its stem is delicate, which grows from rhizomes.

 Similar to banana, its leaves are also big, usually 1 meter long and 20 to 30 cm broad with pointed tips.
 The flowers have vivid colors.
 It shines like a red-hot iron under bright sunlight.

 The colorful flowers do not have a well-defined appearance.
 The petals have an organic shape.